severalnines/docs/administration.rst

 1) Setup the `Severalnines Repository <installation.html#severalnines-repository>`_.

-2) This step is only applicable if you are **upgrading to version 1.3.0 and you have** ``cluster_id`` **parameter inside** ``/etc/cmon.cnf`` (usually when you deployed ClusterControl using Severalnines Configurator).
-Before performing the package upgrade as described in step #3, create a default ``/etc/cmon.cnf`` and move the current configuration into ``/etc/cmon.d`` directory.
+2) This step is only applicable if you are **upgrading from earlier than version 1.3.0 and you have** ``cluster_id`` **parameter inside** ``/etc/cmon.cnf`` (usually when you deployed ClusterControl using the deprecated Severalnines Configurator).
+Before performing the upgrade procedure as described in step #3, create a default ``/etc/cmon.cnf`` and move the current configuration into ``/etc/cmon.d`` directory.
 Starting from version 1.3.0, ClusterControl Controller (CMON) handles its configuration files differently, where it expects the ``/etc/cmon.cnf`` is the default configuration file containing minimal parameters.
 The minimal parameters are:

 .. code-block:: bash